ooni/ooni.org/content/support/glossary.md

 ### UDP

-The User Datagram Protocol (TCP) is one of the main protocols on the internet.
+The User Datagram Protocol (UDP) is one of the main protocols on the internet.

 Unlike [TCP](#tcp), which has the the notion of a “connection” and is reliable, UDP